sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

       - '.gitignore'
 ```

-Although this works, I do not recommend using it.
+Although the path filtering feature of github works, I do not recommend using
+it because it has some critical issues that I'll talk about below!

 # Branch Protection / Required Checks
 Path Filtering has one major flaw which is that it skips the run of the job